zzzprojects/docs/learnentityframeworkcore.com/pages/walkthroughs/console-application.md

 > dotnet add package Microsoft.EntityFrameworkCore.Tools
 ```
 The commands above
-- scaffolds a blank .NET Core console application
+- scaffold a blank .NET Core console application
-- adds the Entity FrameworkCore and EF Core tooling packages from Nuget to the project
+- add the Entity Framework Core and EF Core tooling packages from NuGet to the project

-Now modify the _.csproj_ file to include the following additional `<ItemGroup>` is added to the project.
+Now modify the _.csproj_ file to include the following additional `<ItemGroup>`, which is added to the project.
 This may not have been added automatically:

 ```xml
   <ItemGroup>